 Now as we know our target is 192.168.0.105.
 Let’s use nmap on it.
-We all know nmap has many type of scans but aggression scan is much better as it combine and gives all the information at once.
+We all know nmap has many types of scans but aggression scan is much better as it combines and gives all the information at once.

 nmap -A 192.168.0.105

-Through nmap we know that port 21, 22 and 80 are open with the services of FTP, SSH and HTTP respectively.
-As nmap hasn’t told us much; we shall dig deeper by using nikto.
-Nikto is open-source web server scanner which allows you look for dangerous files/programs, outdated versions, index files, http server options, etc. to use nikto type :
+Through nmap, we know that port 21, 22 and 80 are open with the services of FTP, SSH, and HTTP respectively.
+As nmap hasn’t told us much; we shall dig deeper by using Nikto.
+Nikto is an open-source web server scanner which allows you look for vulnerable files/programs, outdated versions, index files, http server options, etc. to use Nikto type :

 nikto -h http://192.168.0.105